Q: How often will Azure AD update with the Platform?

 A: SCIM uses a directory system to ensure separation of users and groups.
 If a user exists in the platform, it will not attempt to create the user.
 If the user doesn't exist in the platform, the user will be created in the SCIM directory.

-Q: What if groups already exist in the Platform?
+Q: What if a group already exists in the Platform?

 Q: If our company is managed by another directory sync system, how will that work with SCIM?

 A: We support the migration of LDAP user synchronization to SCIM user synchronization.
 We do not currently support migrating local users to SCIM users at this time.

 Q: Can I immediately provision users and groups to the Platform without the 40 minute delay?